LOVE IS JUST A FOUR LETTER WORD

 noble and historically fair."
 Truth is, Borderlines are

-more like men--at least, at the onset of their relationships.
-They
+more like men~ at least at the onset of their romantic endeavors.

-present as comfortable/at ease with their sexuality (and what man
+They present as comfortable or at ease with their sexuality (and

-hasn't wished for that his entire adult life?).
-There are
+what man hasn't wished for that his entire adult life?!).

-facets of the Borderline that can make you feel like you're with
+There are facets of the Borderline that can make you feel like you're

-one of the guys.
-She's forthright, open, easy-going and
+with one of the guys.
+She's forthright, open, easy-going

-fascinating, all encased in one lovely package.
-She adores all the
+and fascinating, all encased in one lovely package.
+She adores all

-things you do--and it feels amazing that this delightful
+the things you do, and it feels amazing that this delightful

 creature is so into you.